 As anyone with mental health issues knows, you don’t simply leave things at the door when you walk into the office.
-The things that are on your mind tend to stay there, and they can interfere with our focus and productivity, our relationships with colleagues, and career ambitions.
+The things that are on your mind tend to stay there, and they can interfere with focus and productivity, relationships with colleagues, and career ambitions.
 To get the help and support you need, it may be worthwhile to broach the topic with your company or manager.

 Discussing mental health issues is difficult.
 Whether you’re an employee approaching your boss or a manager who’s unsure of how to respond to a plea for support, we have some best practices to help you navigate these delicate conversations around mental health.